kevinweber/wbounce/readme.txt

 One concern in everyone's interest: Make sure to provide VALUE when you use wBounce and don't spam your visitors.

 This plugin makes it extremely easy to implement exit popups.
 You don't have to manually "hack" your WordPress theme.
 Just activate and modify it via your admin backend.
+It works with WordPress Multisite so that you can define a wBounce template for each site in your network.

 Demo and more information on the developer's website: [kevinw.de/wbounce](http://kevinw.de/wbounce)